Illicit Drug Anti-Proliferation Act: Legislative history

 The bill, originally titled the Reducing Americans' Vulnerability to Ecstasy Act (RAVE ACT), was sponsored by Senator Joe Biden, along with cosponsors Chuck Grassley, Orrin Hatch, Joe Lieberman, Strom Thurmond, Patrick Leahy and Dick Durbin.
+(Note: Patrick Leahy and Richard Durbin withdrew their sponsorship of the bill in September 2002.)
 The bill was referred to the Senate Committee on the Judiciary on June 18, 2002.
 On June 27, 2002, it was reported out of the committee without written comment or amendment and placed on the Senate Legislative Calendar.
 On October 10, 2002, Senator Biden provided introductory remarks on the bill before the Senate.

 The RAVE Act was also included as an amendment to the Domestic Security Enhancement Act of 2003, introduced on January 7, 2003, by Thomas Daschle (D-SD.)
 This bill also failed to pass.

-It was reintroduced in the 108th United States Congress by Biden, under the name "Illicit Drug Anti-Proliferation Act".
-It was later attached to the PROTECT Act, which was aimed at prosecuting child sexual abuse, while it was in conference committee; the PROTECT Act was signed into law by President Bush on April 30, 2003.
+It was reintroduced in the 108th United States Congress by Biden, under the name "Illicit Drug Anti-Proliferation Act", co-sponsored again by Grassley and Lieberman, and adding Dianne Feinstein and Gordon H. Smith.
+It was later attached to the PROTECT Act, which was aimed at prosecuting child sexual abuse, while it was in conference committee.
+The PROTECT Act was signed into law by President Bush on April 30, 2003.